-- oil for frying
+- coconut oil or avocado for frying

-- 1 red pepper cut into cubes
+- 1 red bell pepper deseeded and diced

 - 1 1/2 tablespoons minced ginger or about 1" from a fresh knob

-*Technically dates are considered high FODMAP, but considering there is only one date for 3-5 servings, one date shouldn't be too much of an issue.
+- Technically dates are considered high FODMAP, but considering there is only one date for 3-5 servings, one date shouldn't be too much of an issue.
 If you do want to omit the date however, sub in 2-3 tablespoons of coconut sugar